alea-git/alea-git.github.io/_projects/mobile-app-1.md

 In April 2019 we decide to suspend the service: in the end, we realized that YouRemind was a fantastic gym, thanks to which we discovered and made our own a type of common mindset in the world of startups, based on experimentation, failure and learning.

+Even though the project was born in 2015, we can say that we started to work on it consistently in 2017.
+In all these years, we have invested a lot of personal money (unfortunately I haven't kept the count) and we have never collected even one euro.
+We have acquired some registered users, limited however to specific tests, no return on the platform.
+Moreover, we have never used any type of communication channel, other than the classic Facebook page.

 Stopping for a moment to look back, we've probably done all the classic mistakes you can make when you're not experienced: for example, focusing only on developing new features, leaving out communication; dealing with a sector (mainly the world of associations) far from our interests (neither of us attends an association) and, most important of all, creating the solution first and then create a problem around it.

 After all these years, being able to suspend YouRemind was, perhaps, the gesture of final maturity that predisposed us to move towards the creation of Alea Makers.